 Come to the College of Marine Sciences for an MS or a PhD

-Are you interested in graduate school and want to pursue a PhD?
+Are you interested in graduate school and want to pursue an MS or PhD?
 Contact us at the link below!

-The Rafter lab is currently looking for a student to lead one of these (among many) projects:
+The Rafter lab is currently looking for smart students to join and lead their own project or to lead one of these fully funded projects:

-1: NSF-funded project to identify global changes in ocean carbon chemistry (especially the radioactive isotope of carbon or “14C”)
+1: An NSF-funded project to reconstruct global changes in ocean carbon chemistry (using the radioactive isotope of carbon or “radiocarbon”) plus computer simulations of past ocean overturning / circulation.

 2: Examining the global relationship between marine nitrogen, iron, and carbon (a.k.a., carbon export in iron-limited waters)

-3: Measuring carbon isotopes, such as 13C (of various seawater carbonate species, the air, and more).
-This work aims to better understand how carbon dioxide moves between the atmosphere and the ocean
+3: Measuring the stable isotopic composition of carbon (in the air and dissolved in seawater and).
+This work aims to better understand how carbon dioxide moves between the atmosphere and the ocean among other questions.

 Students joining these projects will earn their Masters of Science (M.S.) in Chemical Oceanography, with the option to stay on for a Ph.D.
 Or they can start in the PhD program.